projectacrn/acrn-hypervisor/misc/tools/acrntrace/README.rst

 -h                      print this message
--i period               specify polling interval in milliseconds [1-999] -t max_time             max time to capture trace data (in second) -c                      clear the buffered old data
--a cpu-set              only capture the trace data on these configured cpu-set
+-i period               specify polling interval in milliseconds [1-999] -t max_time             max time to capture trace data (in second) -c                      clear the buffered old data (deprecated) -r                      capture the buffered old data instead of clearing it -a cpu-set              only capture the trace data on these configured cpu-set

 acrntrace_format.py